-(1) The columns of "Investee Company", "Location", "Main business", "Original investment amount", and "Shares held as at December 31, 2022" should fill orderly in the Company's (public company's) information on investees and every directly or indirectly controlled investee's investment information, and note the relationship between the Company (public company) and its investee each (ex. direct subsidiary or indirect subsidiary) in the 'footnote' column.
+(1) The columns of "Investee Company", "Location", "Main business", "Original investment amount", and "Shares held as at December 31, 2022" should fill orderly in the Company's (public company's) information on investees and every directly or indirectly controlled investee's investment information, and note the relationship between the Company (public company) and its investee each (ex. direct subsidiary) in the "footnote" column.